Builder

 The word I tried to keep in mind while designing the new builder was “simplistic”.
 Daily, I tried to remind myself that the goal for this was to create a UI that is not intimidating and is easily digestible at a glance.
 I wanted to reduce or eliminate the appearance of the standard “panels” that are typical in interfaces like these.
 Instead, I used space and visual hierarchy to create divisions between sections instead of needing to rely on hard vertical or horizontal lines.
 Many of the components have thoughtful micro interactions built into them that reveal more functionality when you hover or click on them.
 The reason for this was so we could surface the most important info to the user upfront and while still giving them quick and easy access to additional properties if needed.
 All told, this project was no easy task and is the result of over a years worth of work.
 I’m extremely proud of what we’ve created and it couldn’t have been done without the tireless efforts of our (very small but very gifted) product engineering and QA teams.

-Now, let’s take a look at how I improved upon all those Builder 1.0 imperfections previously mentioned in this case study…
+Now, let’s take a look at how we improved upon all those Builder 1.0 imperfections previously mentioned in this case study…

 Beefed-up background options